Updated: Mar 22

 The core aim of these digital twins was to ensure workers with complete information in hand.
 Such an approach ensures better employee performance, reduces downtime risks, and eliminates routine tasks.

-The most incredible digital twin innovation in telecom is a virtual copy of the network.
+The most incredible digital twin innovation in telecom is a network digital twin.
 It allows telco companies to monitor network operations in real-time and predict any events that might happen to exclude downtime.
 Enterprises create several digital twins to manage networks properly.
 This way, each copy has a limited burden and enables operating with real parts of a network efficiently.

 Many vendors offer ready-made digital twins turning competitors into partners and helping other industries digitize processes.
-For example, Nokia created a full-fledged Network Digital Twin allowing factories to get the most out of private wireless networks in their Industry 4.0 journey.
+For example, Nokia Digital Twin allows factories to get the most out of private wireless networks in their Industry 4.0 journey.

 Meanwhile, some companies are working on digital twins covering the components of a network.
 For example, Intelligent Site Engineering by Ericsson uses pictures to create 3D models of radio sites.
 Their setting up, maintenance, and improvement can be made over the air.
 Recent Ericsson's update Advanced Microwave Insights analyzes information from microwave networks in real-time, cutting costs and improving performance.